haris-mujeeb/TeraRanger_TwinDrive/README.md

   * **Dynamic Self-Balancing**: Implements a robust **Multi-rate PID control** algorithm to ensure stable balancing and precise locomotion.
 The pitch control loop uses an **Adaptive Derivative Gain** to achieve high stability while eliminating jitter.
   * **Advanced Sensor Fusion**: Utilizes an **Extended Kalman Filter (EKF)** for accurate state estimation.
 It fuses data from the **MPU-6050** IMU (attitude) and **Hall-effect motor encoders** (odometry) to get a reliable estimate of the robot's pitch angle and position.
-  * **Real-time SLAM**: The host PC application integrates robot odometry with the **TeraRanger Multiflex** ToF sensor readings to perform SLAM, building a 2D point cloud map of the environment on the fly.
+  * **Real-time 2D Mapping**: The host PC application integrates robot odometry with the **TeraRanger Multiflex** ToF sensor readings, building a 2D point cloud map of the environment on the fly.
   * **Live Data Visualization**: A custom **PyQtGraph** application provides a rich, interactive 2D plot displaying the robot's estimated position, historical path, and the mapped environmental points.
   * **Wi-Fi Communication Hub**: The ESP32-S3 acts as a **Soft Access Point (SoftAP)**, creating its own Wi-Fi network.
 It streams sensor telemetry and receives control commands over a low-latency **TCP socket** connection.
   * **Autonomous & Manual Control**: The robot can be driven manually via keyboard commands or operate autonomously, using the generated map and a **wall-following algorithm** to solve mazes.